 This contribution proposes to reduce the VTM2 MTS pairs to three, via removing the last pair, and removing the MTS CU index.
 The core transform of DCT2 is signaled as a part of MTS.
 The first pair index corresponds to {DCT2,DCT2} and the rest are the first three pairs of current VTM2.
-This results in a simplified encoder search and simplified entropy coding with a little gain (0.04%) in AI configuration and loss in RD performance of 0.04% Luma BD-rate in RA configuration.
-Furthermore, the proposed method improves class F Luma BD-rate by 0.10% and 0.09% in AI and RA configurations.
+This results in a simplified encoder search and simplified entropy coding.
+Two tests were performed.
+Test1 replaces the pair (DCT8,DCT8) by (DCT2,DCT2) and removes the MTS flag.
+Test2 proposes a variant, with in addition an intra mode dependent transforms set mapping as used in the JEM AMT design.
+The encoder time is reduced to 93-96% compared to the VTM2 anchor for both tests.
+Test1 provides BD-rate variations of -0.02% in AI, 0.07% in RA.
+Test2 provides BD-rate variations of -0.04% in AI, 0.06% in RA.
+A BD-rate variation of -0.10% AI, -0.09% RA is also observed in class F with Test2.